 Do not place outdoors

 If your planter doesn’t have a drainage hole, we don’t recommend placing it outside.
-Rain and other inclement weather will flood your plant and cause root rot from over-watering.
+Rain and other inclement weather will flood your plant and cause root rot from overwatering.

 How to cover drainage holes in pots

 Soil doesn’t commonly fall through planter drainage holes, but it is a common concern.
 Those worried about losing soil can use a few different household items that allow water to drain but keep the potting mix contained.
-Commonly used items include a fine mesh, piece of window screen, or even a coffee filter!
+Commonly used items include a fine mesh, a piece of window screen, or even a coffee filter!

 how to seal drainage holes in planter pots

 Sealing up drainage holes allows you to modify a plant container into a more appropriate indoor planter.
-However, the most appropriate method to plug drainage holes will depend on the material make-up of your planter.
+However, the best method to plug drainage holes will depend on the material of your planter.
+Some popular suggestions include purchasing a rubber stopper, using concrete or a cork sealed with plumber’s putty, or filling the hole with silicone sealant.
+These are all viable methods to seal planter drainage holes.

 Fiberglass planters are a bit of a different story.
 To seal a fiberglass planter, rough up the edges of the drainage hole with sandpaper.
 Then, fill it with Duraglas.
 From there, use a waterproofing seal and paint if necessary.